Sunday, 2 November 2025

 The high end Falcon model as most of you will know featured a 17" wide body on the hollow bodied guitars.
 As I stated earlier, the width isn't mentioned on the Gretsch website for these Synchromatic guitars but the Falcon looks to be 17" wide.

-The Falcon available in black or white finish features the classic Gold 'Sparkle' binding to the neck and body as on the higher end Falcon guitars.
-It doesn't end there though, the pot knobs all feature jewelled tops like the more expensive professional level Falcon along with Gold Sparkle Truss rod cover.
+The Falcons are available in black or white finish, features the classic Gold 'Sparkle' binding to the neck and body as on the higher end Falcon guitars.
+It doesn't end there though, the pot knobs all feature jewelled tops like the more expensive professional level Falcon along with Gold finish (not Sparkle) Truss rod cover.
 The machine heads are Grover Imperial style sealed units, like the original Falcon units.

 Perhaps distinctions have been made according to price point for the guitars as to the specifications made for these Synchromatic guitars, certain features have been chosen that visually at any rate differentiate at sight between a Japan made or USA made level guitar and those made elsewhere, such as the Filtertrons and the new Bigsby, like on this model range.
 So you can see at a glance where the guitar is likely made by those features.

-Typical UK price points for the Gretsch range would be: (For US roughly £ to $ straight comparison)
+Typical UK price points for the Gretsch range in the UK would be: (For US roughly £ to $ straight comparison)

 Streamliner £450.00 Electromatic £749 Synchromatic 2025 £1250 Japan £2400 USA £5000+